GunarsK-portfolio/infrastructure/README.md

 **To toggle between mock and real data:**
 1. Update `VITE_PUBLIC_USE_MOCK_DATA` in `.env`
-2. Rebuild the public-web service: `task rebuild-public-web` or `docker-compose up -d --build public-web`
+2. Rebuild the public-web service: `task public-web:rebuild` or `docker-compose up -d --build public-web`

 **Note**: Mock data mode is useful for frontend development without running the backend services.